Chris Andersen: Denver Nuggets (2001–2004)

-Andersen became the first D-League player called up by an NBA team, signing with the Denver Nuggets on November 21, 2001 after just two games for Fayetteville.
+Andersen became the first D-League player called up by an NBA team, signing with the Denver Nuggets on November 21, 2001, after just two games for Fayetteville.
 He quickly became one of the top per-minute rebounders and shot-blockers in the league.
 During the 2002 Rocky Mountain Revue, teammates Junior Harrington and Kenny Satterfield nicknamed Andersen "Birdman" for his arm span and penchant for aerial acrobatics.

 On September 29, 2003, he re-signed with the Nuggets.

 New Orleans Hornets (2004–2006)

 On July 19, 2004, Andersen signed a multi-year deal with the New Orleans Hornets.
-He appeared in the NBA Slam Dunk Contest during the 2005 All-Star Weekend for the second year in a row, where he unsuccessfully tried the same dunk eight times at the Pepsi Center.
+He appeared in the NBA Slam Dunk Contest during the 2005 All-Star Weekend for the second year in a row, where he unsuccessfully tried the same dunk eight times at Ball Arena.

 Following the effects of Hurricane Katrina in August 2005, the Hornets moved to Oklahoma City for the 2005–06 season and temporarily became the New Orleans/Oklahoma City Hornets.
 In 2005–06, Andersen managed just 32 games (two starts), averaging 5.0 points and 4.8 rebounds per game.

 Expulsion and reinstatement

 On January 25, 2006, Andersen was disqualified from the NBA for violating the league's anti-drug policy by testing positive for a banned substance.
 Andersen's suspension fell under the league's category of "drugs of abuse", violation of which is possible grounds for expulsion from the NBA under the league's collective bargaining agreement.
 Andersen attempted to appeal the ruling through arbitration, but the arbitrator ruled to uphold his dismissal in March 2006.
 As Andersen waited for his reinstatement, effective January 2008, he was helped by a lawyer friend in Denver, Mark Bryant, who became his adviser.
 Andersen spent a month in a rehab clinic in Malibu, worked out and coached a boys' basketball team in Denver.

 On March 4, 2008, the NBA Players Association granted Andersen's request to be reinstated as an NBA player.
-The reinstatement was effective immediately, and the rights to his services belonged to his former team, the New Orleans Hornets, who re-signed him on March 5, 2008 for the rest of the 2007–08 season.
+The reinstatement was effective immediately, and the rights to his services belonged to his former team, the New Orleans Hornets, who re-signed him on March 5, 2008, for the rest of the 2007–08 season.

 Return to Denver (2008–2012)

 On July 24, 2008, Andersen signed a one-year deal with the Denver Nuggets.
 Andersen finished the 2008–09 season second in the league in blocks per game with 2.5 despite playing only 20.6 minutes per game.

 On July 8, 2009, Andersen re-signed with the Nuggets on a five-year deal.

 On July 17, 2012, the Nuggets waived Andersen via the amnesty clause.
-Nuggets General Manager Masai Ujiri, a friend of Andersen, reluctantly made the transaction in order to remove $9 million from the team's payroll cap to avoid the luxury tax.
+Nuggets general manager Masai Ujiri, a friend of Andersen's, reluctantly made the transaction in order to remove $9 million from the team's payroll cap to avoid the luxury tax.